 1. Place the Generator in a Safe Location

-When you first set up your generator, ensure you place it at least 20 feet from your house.
+When you first set up your generator, ensure you place it at least 20 feet from your business.
 Never run it indoors or in any other enclosed space, as these generators will release carbon monoxide at a lethal level.
 Additionally, place the generator on a stable and flat surface and have the exhaust vents pointed away from doorways and windows.

 2. Start the Generator